wenzel-lab/rio-controller/docs/raspberry-pi-update-guide.md

 This guide explains how to update your Raspberry Pi system from the old installation (master branch) to the new `strobe-rewrite` branch while maintaining compatibility with existing firmware.
 The new code includes a configuration option to switch between:

+**For careful updates without breaking existing setup**: See [Careful Update Guide](raspberry-pi-careful-update-guide.md) for using a virtual environment approach.

 1. **Strobe-centric mode**: Compatible with firmware that uses software trigger mode.
 Works on 32-bit Raspberry Pi OS only (requires picamera package).
 This mode works perfectly fine if you already have a working 32-bit system.

 2. **Camera-centric mode**: Uses new firmware with hardware trigger support.
 Provides better synchronization.
 Requires new strobe chip firmware with hardware trigger capability.